How to Apply

 - Community-driven, technology-enabled models of healthcare delivery that address racism as a social determinant of health and empower racialized communities in service/intervention design.

-- School of Nursing, Department of Health Behavior and Biological Sciences; and
+- School of Nursing, Department of Health Behavior and Biological Sciences.

 The successful candidate should have demonstrated excellence in or strong potential for peer-reviewed publication and external research funding, collaborative and interdisciplinary initiatives, and for working with students from diverse backgrounds.
-Candidates are expected to have completed a PhD or the equivalent in information, informatics health or biomedical informatics, computer science, information science, or a related field.
+Candidates are expected to have completed a PhD or the equivalent in an information, health, or social science field.